verdi327/parallel_test_tutorial/README.md

 * `Capybara.server_port` is needed because Capybara runs its server on a random port, whereas SauceConnect is expecting a port from a specific range.
 Port 80 is from that range.
 * `c[:start_tunnel] = true` Tells sauce that it should spin up the SauceConnect tunnel before the test is run.

 Time to write a test.
-At this point I can give you a sample because each of our dev env's will be different.
+At this point I cannot give you a sample because each of our dev env's will be different.
 But, you should create a new `.feature` file within the `features/test` directory.
-A quick smoketest could to hit your landing page and click on some button, like `login`.
+A quick smoketest could be to hit your landing page and click on some button, like `login`.
 Remember to tag the test with `@selenium` so that sauce will pick it up.

-Awesome Sauce - should be good running against your dev env on sauce labs in 6 different browsers in parallel.
+Awesome Sauce - you should now be running against your dev env on sauce labs in 6 different browsers in parallel.
-Enjoy!
+Woot Woot!
+Cut me another piece of parallel pie please.

 ##Additonal Notes